 Introduction to music

 Christian Holmqvist is a musical pluralist who choose his tools in consideration of what he wants to express in the work at hand.
-His music combines a romantic feeling with a neoclassical pulsation and an impressionistic harmony.
-One may also find 12-tone rows, clusters, complex narrative structures and other elements borrowed from the modern tradition.
+His music combines a romantic feeling with classical structures, neoclassical pulsation and a neoromantic, sometimes also impressionistic harmony.
+One may find 12-tone rows, clusters, complex narrative structures and other elements borrowed from the modern tradition.
 Recurring features are a juxtaposition of melodic lyricism and dramatic outbursts.

-For Holmqvist, important composers are especially Haydn, Beethoven, Mahler, Debussy, Scriabin, Berg, Shostakovich, Schnittke, Einar Englund, Einojuhani Rautavaara and Anders Eliasson.
+For Holmqvist, important composers are Haydn, Beethoven, Mahler, Debussy, Scriabin, Berg, Shostakovich, Schnittke, Einar Englund, Einojuhani Rautavaara and Anders Eliasson.
 In some works may be heard clear influences of popular music, such as jazz.

 LISTEN to some of Holmqvist's works